karol-dubas/MultithreadingCSharp/async_notes.md

     it only affects the continuation in the method that you are operating in.
   - No code after `ConfigureAwait(false)` should require the original context.
   - `ConfigureAwait(false)` means, that there is no continuation enqueue on a thread pool.
-    It's quicker than waiting for another thread to be available.
+    It skips `SynchronizationContext` and it's quicker than waiting for another thread to be available.

 ```cs
 private async Task Method1()